Navjot Singh Sidhu vs Bikram Singh Majithia: Who Will Win The Majha Votes In Hot Seat Of Amritsar East?

 Key Candidates

 In this election, Navjot Singh Sidhu is fighting not just to secure his seat, but also for his Punjab model for which he has run-ins with his own party colleagues.
 Sidhu has been demanding action against Majithia in the drugs case and had put his own government on pedestrian over delays in filing an FIR and his arrest.
-Also Read - It's Congress' Development Claims Vs AAP's Future Promises In Ludhiana East.
-Whom Will Voters Trust?
+Also Read - Zee Opinion Poll For Purvanchal (UP): BJP Likely to Gain in Vote Share, May Lose Seats; SP to Gain Big

 Panthic politics of Majha region